reactioncommerce/reaction/packages/reaction-core/docs/installation.md

 	meteor deploy --settings settings/prod.json yourdemosite.meteor.com

+*Important note:* Currently if you are trying to run Reaction as a Node app (not in developement mode) and are encountering issues, you may want to try running `meteor remove force-ssl`.
+We are working toward a solution for this in the near future.

 ## Configuration Files (optional)
 If you will be doing any development or deployment, it's best to configure a configuration file so you aren't typing all your account information in every time you do "meteor reset"